boucadair/ipfix-tcpoptions-and-v6eh/draft-ietf-opsawg-ipfix-tcpo-v6eh.md

 The specification of tcpOptions IPFIX IE does not:

-- Describe how any observed TCP option in a packet can be exported using IPFIX.
+- Describe how any observed TCP option in a Flow can be exported using IPFIX.
 Only TCP options having a kind =< 63 can be exported in a tcpOptions IPFIX IE.
 - Support means to report the observed Experimental Identifiers (ExIDs) that are carried in shared TCP options (kind=253 or 254) {{!RFC6994}}.

 {{sec-tcp}} addresses these issues.